Dog meat: Decline

 As of the early 21st century, dog meat consumption in China is declining.
 In 2014, dog meat sales decreased by a third compared to 2013.
 It was reported that in 2015, one of the most popular restaurants in Guangzhou serving dog meat was closed after the local government tightened regulations; the restaurant had served dog meat dishes since 1963.
 Other restaurants that served dog and cat meat in the Yuancun and Panyu districts also stopped serving these dishes in 2015.
 8.6 million Chinese in 2016 also voted online for proposed legislation to end the consumption of dog and cat meat, but the legislation was not taken forward.

 In April 2020, Shenzhen became the first Chinese city to ban consumption and production of dog and cat meat.
 This came as part of a wider clampdown on the wildlife trade which was thought to be linked to COVID-19 outbreak.
 Citing examples of Hong Kong and Taiwan, the Shenzhen city government said, "Banning the consumption of dogs and cats and other pets is a common practice in developed countries ...
 This ban also responds to the demand and spirit of human civilization".
 The city of Zhuhai followed suit in the same month with a similar ban.
 These decisions were applauded by animal welfare groups such as Humane Society International.

 In the same month, the Chinese Ministry of Agriculture said it considers dogs as "companion animals", not as livestock.

 Malaysia

-The consumption of dog meat is legal in Malaysia.
-The issue was brought to light in 2013 after the Malaysian Independent Animal Rescue group received a report alleging that a restaurant in Kampung Melayu, Subang had dogs caged and tortured before slaughtering them for their meat.
+Dog meat is not illegal in Malaysia, but its consumption is rare.
+The issue of dog meat was brought to light in 2013 after the Malaysian Independent Animal Rescue group received a report alleging that a restaurant in Kampung Melayu, Subang had dogs caged and tortured before slaughtering them for their meat.

 North Korea

-Dangogi (단고기), or sweet meat, refers to dog meat that is traditionally consumed during the hottest days of the year in North Korea, as it is believed to provide stamina.
-In 2023, the primary consumption dates coincide with the "sambok," or three hottest days, which are 17 July 27 July, and 16 August.

-A wall painting in the Goguryeo tombs complex in South Hwanghae province, a World Heritage Site which dates from the 4th century AD, depicts a slaughtered dog in a storehouse.
-The Balhae people also enjoyed dog meat, and the modern-day tradition of canine cuisine seems to have come from that era.